-Each time Fellowship representatives gather at Ben Gurion Airport in Tel Aviv to welcome these Jews home, I think: What an incredible document the Torah is!
-It binds Jews together, despite differences of race or national origin.
-And, through my years of interfaith work, I have come to understand that it binds together not only Jews, but Jews and Christians as well.
-Our unity is truly life-giving and life-changing when it is based on this sure foundation.
+It was an extraordinary scene that made a deep impression on me.
+I recall thinking what an incredible document the Torah is – how it binds Jews together, despite differences of race or national origin.
+And, through my years of interfaith work, I have come to understand that God’s Word binds together not only Jews, but Jews and Christians as well.

 One of the deepest truths we learn in the Torah is that our God is never-changing.
 We worship and serve the same God that the Israelites worshipped as they wandered in the desert.
-In a world of constant change, the constancy of God and His Word offers comfort and hope to Jews and Christians alike.
+In a world of constant change, and in light of the recent violent acts experienced in Ottawa and near Montreal, the constancy of our God and His word offers comfort and hope to Jews and Christians alike.
 May you come to know that comfort and hope in this and every season.

 With prayers for shalom, peace,